7 Link-building Challenges and How to Overcome Them

 Firstly, your guest posts should be based on Double-EAT.
 Following Google’s Quality Rater guidelines will provide you with a roadmap to create content that ranks effortlessly.

-It is also important to keep the helpful content update in your mind as you create a guest post.
-Guest posts focused on helping your target audience are more likely to rank up as well as provide you with traffic than a simple press release only highlighting your website’s achievements.
+It is also important to keep the helpful content update in mind as you create a guest post.
+Guest posts focused on helping your target audience are more likely to rank up and provide you with traffic than a simple press release only highlighting your website’s achievements.

 3. Quantity and Quality of Backlinks